boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 The random generator functions are automatically re-seeded with either data from the system's clock or data from `getrusage` (when available).

+The facil.io random generator functions are both faster and more random then the standard `rand` on my computer (you can test it for yours).

+I designed it in the hopes of achieving a cryptographically safe PRNG, but it wasn't cryptographically analyzed and should be considered as a non-cryptographic PRNG.

 **Note**: bitwise operations (`FIO_BITWISE`) and Risky Hash (`FIO_RISKY_HASH`) are automatically defined along with `FIO_RAND`, since they are required by the algorithm.

 #### `uint64_t fio_rand64(void)`

 Returns 64 random bits.
-Probably not cryptographically safe.
+Probably **not** cryptographically safe.

 #### `void fio_rand_bytes(void *data_, size_t len)`

 Writes `len` random Bytes to the buffer pointed to by `data`.
-Probably not cryptographically safe.
+Probably **not** cryptographically safe.

 -------------------------------------------------------------------------------